-I joined IBM Research, Ireland Lab, in September 2016.
+I joined IBM Research, Ireland Lab, Control and Optimisation Group, in September 2016.

-At IBM, I am developing algorithms for automotive, smart mobility and IoT applications.
-Namely my current work focuses on:
+At IBM, my colleagues and I are developing algorithms for automotive, smart mobility and IoT applications.
+My current work focuses on:

 - Design of stable control algorithms for the acceleration control of connected/automated vehicles.
 This work is situated at the intersection of control and traffic theory.